Table of Contents

 The symbol also is used in several Indian religions.
 In Hinduism and Buddhism, besides carrying the meaning of protection against the evil eye, the symbol is also used to represent the interplay of the body’s chakras.
 In addition, the Native American Southeastern Ceremonial Complex contained images of a human hand with an eye in the palm.
 However, the meaning and purpose are unconfirmed.

-And in the New Testament, the Lord also forbade idolatry.
-And He instructed that, and no one who practices it will enter the Kingdom of God (Revelation 21:27).
+The Lord instructed that no one who practices idolatry will enter the Kingdom of God (Revelation 21:27).
 Paul warned the believers saying, “See to it that no one takes you captive through hollow and deceptive philosophy, which depends on human tradition and the basic principles of this world rather than on Christ” (Colossians 2:8).

 In His service,